 |Traded intra-day like stocks||Traded at the end of the day|

 compared to ETFs

 Common types of ETFs

 Gold ETF – Gold is a commodity.
 This makes the ETF a commodity ETF.
 A gold ETF is based on gold prices and it invests in gold bullion.
 Purchasing shares in this ETF makes you a virtual owner of gold.

-Equity ETF – As the names suggest, these ETFs invests in the shares of different companies to earn interest and reduce risk exposure.
+Equity ETF – As the names suggest, these ETFs invest in the shares of different companies to earn interest and reduce risk exposure.